Tis’ the season for merriment, shopping and the joy that the holiday brings.

 Sometimes they are right.
 Sometimes people fail to act, either out of fright or, more troublesome, because they simply don’t view what is happening around them as their problem.
 But it is their problem; it is everyone’s problem.

 Break-ins are another fact of the holiday.
-While the number always seems to be escalating, it never grows any faster than during the Christmas season, when thieves break down doors and smash windows to gain entry into our homes or vehicles, taking with them everything they, believe, they can easily exchange for cash or drugs.
+While the number always seems to be escalating, it never grows any faster than during the time of year between Thanksgiving and Christmas, when thieves break down doors and smash windows to gain entry into our homes or vehicles, taking with them everything they believe they can easily exchange for cash or drugs.

-These are senseless, stupid crimes, but they can be prevented, or at least made more difficult to accomplish, if we do a few simple things:
+These are senseless, stupid crimes, but they can be prevented, or at least made more difficult to accomplish, if we do a few simple things, recommended by both Sheriff Jimmy Thornton and Clinton Police Chief Jay Tilley:

 1. Use caution when we shop.
 That doesn’t mean eliminating the merriment, it means tempering it with wise decisions.
 Don’t leaves stores while on the cell phone or so preoccupied that you can’t be aware of what’s going on around you.